Moffefe/MycoBox/docs/safety.md

 * terraria and vivaria,
 * environmental experiments.

-The user is responsible for determining whether the system is suitable for a specific application.
+The user is responsible for determining whether MycoBox and the connected equipment are suitable for a specific application.

 ---